Almería: History

 Following the rebellion against Almohad rule heralded by the likes of the Banu Hud and the Banu Mardanis, Almería submitted to the authority of Ibn Hud, who had raised the black banner and pledged nominal allegiance to Abbasid authorities by 1228.
 After Ibn Hud's assassination in Almería in 1238, the bulk of the remaining Muslim-controlled territories in the Iberian Peninsula passed to the control of rival ruler Ibn al-Aḥmar (sultan since 1232), who had set the capital of his emirate in Granada by 1238, constituting the Emirate of Granada, to which Almería belonged from then on.
 While relatively languishing throughout the Nasrid period, Almería still remained a key strategic port of the emirate together with Málaga, as well as a haven for pirates and political dissidents.
-It sustained intense trading relations with Aragon and the African port of Hunayn.
+It sustained intense trading relations with Aragon and the African port of Honaine.
 Almería endured a brutal siege by Aragonese forces in 1309 that, while eventually unsuccessful, left the city battered.

-The city submitted to the sovereignty of the Catholic Monarchs on December 22, 1489.
+The city submitted to the sovereignty of the Catholic Monarchs on 22 December 1489.
 Relatively isolated and within the range of attacks from Barbary pirates, the hitherto mercantile city entered modernity by undergoing a process of heavy ruralization that imperiled its very same continued existence as a city.

+Historically, there was a Jewish community in Almería dating to the 10th century, where members of the community mostly engaged in maritime trade.
+When the Jews were expelled in 1492, many living in Almería fled to North Africa.

 The 16th century was for Almería a century of natural and human catastrophes; for there were at least four earthquakes, of which the one in 1522 was especially violent, devastating the city.
-The people who had remained Muslim were expelled from Almería after the War of Las Alpujarras in 1568 and scattered across Spain.
+The people who had remained Muslim were expelled from Almería after the War of Las Alpujarras in 1568 and scattered across the Crown of Castile.
 Landings and attacks by Barbary pirates were also frequent in the 16th century, and continued until the early 18th century.
 At that time, huge iron mines were discovered and French and British companies set up business in the area, bringing renewed prosperity and returning Almería to a position of relative importance within Spain.

 During the Spanish Civil War the city was shelled by the German Navy, with news reaching the London and Parisian press about the "criminal bombardment of Almería by German planes".
 Almería surrendered in 1939, being the last Andalusian main city to fall to Francoist forces.

 In the second half of the 20th century, Almería witnessed spectacular economic growth due to tourism and intensive agriculture, with crops grown year-round in massive invernaderos – plastic-covered "greenhouses" – for intensive vegetable production.

 After Franco's death and popular approval of the new Spanish Constitution, the people of southern Spain were called on to approve an autonomous status for Andalusia region in a referendum.
 The referendum were approved with 118,186 votes for and 11,092 votes against in Almería province, which represented 42% of all registered voters.